d4rc0d3x/ctfs/writeups/vulnhub/vulnosv2/README.md

-Author: d4rc0d3x

-Description: Writeup of VulnOSv2
+Description: Writeup of VulnOSv2 VM in Vulnhub by the author c4b3rw0lf

-Date: 2016/05/19
+Let's begin by scanning the host:

+'''
+# testing
+'''

+So we discovered it has the following services running:
+- SSH
+- IRCd